News & Events

 European Association Comenius - EACO continues the activity of the Comenius Association.
 The latter came into being on January 26, 1872 in Vienna, although the focus of its activity was subsequently transferred to Prague and other cities of the Danubian Monarchy.
 Its role was to provide educational support, organize the establishment of schools and subsidise grant programs.
 In 1942, the association was dissolved.
 Its activity was renewed after the end of the Second World War, although only in Vienna.

-During the socialist period of the Czech and other countries, all attempts to revive the activities of the association were unsuccessful.
+During the socialist period of the Czech Republic and other countries, all attempts to revive the activities of the association were unsuccessful.
 Informal steps to revive its activities began to be taken after the collapse of socialism.
 These steps culminated in the creation of an institution in the form of the Czech Educational Support Association, which upheld the tradition of non-profit educational support and international mobility in the countries of the former Danubian Monarchy.